Distribute now your music in Africa on Boomplay for free with MusicDiffusion

 According to a report from PwC and Ovum that investigates the global entertainment and media outlook from 2016 to 2020, the rapid growth of the African music industry comes from three factors: demographics, availability of internet and streaming.

 The entertainment and music industry in the 10 youngest markets worldwide is growing three times as fast in spending as in the 10 oldest.
 This has more likely to do with the age of a country’s population.
-Sedan 6 in every 10 Africans are younger than 24 years, it’s the youngest population among all continents.
+Since 6 in every 10 Africans are younger than 24 years, it’s the youngest population among all continents.

 It’s obvious there’s a lot of potential here, especially when you look at the revenue it’s already brought in the last couple of years.
 The IFPI global report showed an overall global increase in revenue for the record business sector of 8.2% over 2019.
 But in EMEA it was about 15%.
 This makes Africa the world’s second highest growing record business market after Latin America.